Eosinophilia–myalgia syndrome: Signs and symptoms

-Causes
+Emergence and investigation

+The first case of eosinophilia–myalgia syndrome was reported to the Centers for Disease Control and Prevention (CDC) in November 1989, although some cases had occurred as early as 2–3 years before this.
+In total, more than 1,500 cases of EMS were reported to the CDC, as well as at least 37 EMS-associated deaths.
+After preliminary investigation revealed that the outbreak was linked to intake of tryptophan, the U.S. Food and Drug Administration (FDA) recalled tryptophan supplements in 1989 and banned most public sales in 1990, with other countries following suit.

 Subsequent epidemiological studies suggested that EMS was linked to specific batches of L-tryptophan supplied by a single large Japanese manufacturer, Showa Denko.
 It eventually became clear that recent batches of Showa Denko's L-tryptophan were contaminated by trace impurities, which were subsequently thought to be responsible for the 1989 EMS outbreak.
 The L-tryptophan was produced by a bacterium grown in open vats in a Showa Denko fertilizer factory.
 While a total of 63 trace contaminants were eventually identified, only six of them could be associated with EMS.
 The compound EBT (1,1'-ethylidene-bis-L-tryptophan, also known as "Peak E") was the only contaminant identifiable by initial analysis, but further analysis revealed PAA (3-(phenylamino)-L-alanine, also known as "UV-5"), and peak 200 (2[3-indolyl-methyl]-L-tryptophan).
 Two of the remaining uncharacterized peaks associated with EMS were later determined to be 3a-hydroxy-1,2,3,3a,8,8a-hexahydropyrrolo-[2,3-b]-indole-2-carboxylic acid (peak C) and 2-(2-hydroxy indoline)-tryptophan (peak FF).
 These were characterized using accurate mass LC–MS, LC–MS/MS and multistage mass spectrometry (MS^{n}).
 The last of the six contaminants (peak AAA/"UV-28", being "the contaminant most significantly associated with EMS" has been characterized as two related chain-isomers; peak AAA_{1} ((S)-2-amino-3-(2-((S,E)-7-methylnon-1-en-1-yl)-1H-indol-3-yl)propanoic acid, a condensation product between L-tryptophan and 7-methylnonanoic acid) and peak AAA_{2} ((S)-2-amino-3-(2-((E)-dec-1-en-1-yl)-1H-indol-3-yl)propanoic acid, a condensate between L-tryptophan and decanoic acid).
 No consistent relationship has ever been firmly established between any specific trace impurity or impurities identified in these batches and the effects of EMS.
 While EBT in particular has been frequently implicated as the culprit, there is no statistically significant association between EBT levels and EMS.
 Of the 63 trace contaminants, only the two AAA compounds displayed a statistically significant association with cases of EMS (with a p-value of 0.0014).